Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 The Number Ten

 God speaking, creating, and the idea of obedience is connected not only here but also in the flood narrative.
 God speaks ten times in Genesis chapters 6-9 in a sort of de-creation for the purpose of reconstruction in the account.
-Twice it is mentioned that Noah obeyed God's commands, and twice it is mentioned that the animals obeyed God's commandments.
+Twice it is mentioned that Noah obeyed God's commands, and also twice, it is noted that the animals obeyed God's commandments.

-Also, in the book of Exodus, there are ten plagues as commanded by God, marked by three "as the Lord commanded" statements in the context of His word obeyed.
+Moreover, in the book of Exodus, there are ten plagues as commanded by God, marked by three "as the Lord commanded" statements in the context of His word obeyed.
 These connections, too, are linked with creation.
-Elements such as humankind, animals, creeping things, flying things, fish, water, and darkness are included in the first chapter of Genesis.
+The first chapter of Genesis includes elements such as humankind, animals, creeping things, flying things, fish, water, and darkness.

 Proverbs chapters 1-9 include ten speeches of a father to his son that concern obedience to God's ways.
-Within the entire book of Proverbs, the command to obey and "keep commands" is noted ten times.
+The command to obey and "keep commands" is noted ten times within the entire book of Proverbs.

 He also taught me, and said to me: